Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: Spawn as Super Tank bosses.
 			// 2: Spawn as Super Tanks that switch randomly between each type.
 			"Spawn Mode"					"0"

+			// The Super Tank will only spawn on finale maps.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Finale Tank"					"0"

 			// These are the Super Tank's skin and glow outline colors.
 			// Separate colors with "|".